panosdaveas/interchain-gmp/readme.md

 npm run build
 ```

-Run the local devnet nodes:
+If in local env, run the devnet nodes:
 ```
 npm run setup
 ```